slexisvn/query_engine/docs/03-optimizer/27-dependent-joins-and-decorrelation.md

 ## The question

 Two correlated scalar subqueries.
-They differ by a single character:
+The first matches customer keys; the second compares order prices against the outer key:

 ```sql
 SELECT c.C_NAME, (SELECT COUNT(*) FROM ORDERS o WHERE o.O_CUSTKEY = c.C_CUSTKEY) AS N FROM CUSTOMER c
 SELECT c.C_NAME, (SELECT COUNT(*) FROM ORDERS o WHERE o.O_TOTALPRICE > c.C_CUSTKEY) AS N FROM CUSTOMER c
 ```

-The first decorrelates into three nodes:
+The first can decorrelate by grouping orders on customer key and joining the counts back:

 ```
 -> Project (C.C_NAME, COALESCE(_scalar_0, 0))